 Students of Color

-Welcome!
-This community is space for Students of Color to access Career Center services and University support.
-You will find job search resources, ways to connect with on-campus groups, and strategies for identifying employers who respect and affirm people of all identities and orientation.
+In this affinity group, you will find job search resources, ways to connect with on-campus groups, and strategies for identifying employers who respect and affirm people of all identities and orientation.
 These resources compliment the information provided in the Career Communities, where you will find resources for specific industries and areas of study.

 Student Spotlight: “I Wouldn’t Have Even Known”